-As far as tactical optics go trijicon and Eotech lead the way.
-Their ACOG sight is the perfect compliment to your rifle if you have it in mind for defensive purposes.
-It is rugged bordering n indestructible, just ask anyone who’s been in theatre with the military.
-Whether you choose to mount a reflex sight on yours like the one in the picture or not is up to you but this does add a degree of versatility for very close range shooting.
+As far as tactical optics go, Trijicon and Eotech lead the way.
+Their ACOG sight is the perfect compliment to your defense rifle.
+It has rugged bordering and is indestructible.
+You can ask anyone who’s been in the U.S. military.
+Whether you choose to mount a reflex sight like the one in the picture is up to you.
+The reflex sight does add a degree of versatility for very close range shooting.

-The Trijicon ACOG isn’t cheap and they retail at around $1000 perhaps making them pricy to fit onto the affordable min-14 but it is very robust and will outperform most of the competition.
-Bear in mind though that this optic, as with a few of the others to follow in the category feature integral picatinny mounts so you will need to fit a picatinny rail to your mini-14 if you plan on using these.
+The Trijicon ACOG isn’t cheap.
+They retail at around $1000, which is pricey compared to the affordable mini 14.
+For your money, however, you get a robust optic that will outperform the competition.
+Keep in mind that this optic features integral picatinny mounts.
+You will need to fit a picatinny rail to your mini-14 if you plan on using it.

 3 Aimpoint T2 Micro

-Aimpoint have a fantastic pedigree as a manufacturer of weapon optics, their first red dot sight hit the market back in 1974, coincidentally just a year after the mini-14.
+Aimpoint has a fantastic pedigree as a manufacturer of weapon optics.
+Their first red dot sight hit the market back in 1974.
+Coincidentally, that was just a year after the mini 14.

-This tiny optic is light weight but very robust.
-The illuminated red dot and long eye relief is designed for ‘both eyes open’ fast action shooting of the kind that might be expected in a defensive scenario whether you are shooting vermin in defence of your livestock and crops or are in a situation where you need to protect your own life.
+This tiny optic is lightweight but very robust.
+The illuminated red dot and long eye relief is designed for "both eyes open" fast action shooting.
+This type of shooting is expected in a defensive scenario.
+Whether you are shooting vermin or protecting your life, this optic will have you covered.

 4 Steiner 5201 P3TR P4Xi